KMR Group, NADA, KTH (Royal Institute of Technology), Sweden

 The declaration of domains and ranges would help clarify the formal semantics of DCMI properties.
 Metadata creators would need to use syntactic constructs to ensure that RDF-consuming applications correctly interpret any value strings.
 The generation of Dublin Core metadata in RDF would become slightly more complex for anyone producing metadata by hand.
 However, these measures would eliminate the current ambiguity, enabling metadata that is mappable more consistently to the DCAM.
 Support by tools would be improved by the machine-processable restrictions.
 In order to process legacy metadata, metadata consumers might need to "special-case" any metadata containing value strings associated directly with the affected Dublin Core properties (i.e., without intervening non-literal nodes).

-The May 2006 Working Draft differs from the legacy specifications in its handling of value strings.
+The April 2007 Working Draft differs from the legacy RDF specifications in its handling of value strings.

 The DCAM specifies that each value can be represented in a DCAM statement by multiple value strings.
 The new RDF expression supports this construct, using the

-Value strings are now expressed using a new property dcrdf:valueString, a sub-property ofrdf:value with a range of rdfs:Literal.
-The use of rdfs:label or rdf:value for expressing value strings is no longer supported, as their original definitions do not clearly fit this purpose.
+Value strings are now expressed usingrdf:value.
+The use of rdfs:label for expressing value strings is no longer supported, as its definition does not clearly fit this purpose.
 Of course, the use of those properties is not forbidden, but these properties are not considered to have any special interpretation in terms of the DCAM.

 RDF datatypes can now be used with value strings, corresponding to the DCAM concept of Syntax Encoding Schemes.